abpframework/abp/docs/en/UI/AspNetCore/JavaScript-API/Message.md

 If user has clicked the `Yes` button, the `confirmed` argument in the `then` callback function will be `true`.

-> "*Are you sure?*" is the default title and you can override it.
+> "*Are you sure?*" is the default title (localized based on the current language) and you can override it.

 ### The Return Value